AmolKumarGupta/AmolKumarGupta/README.md

-- 👋 Hi, I’m @AmolKumarGupta
+- 👋 Hi, I’m @Amol Kumar Gupta.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning B.C.A.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for some new skills.
-- 📫 How to reach me ...
+- 📫 i am also in instagram.

 <!---
 AmolKumarGupta/AmolKumarGupta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.